Parler sues Amazon after pro-Trump site goes dark

 Parler alleged in the lawsuit that Amazon was conspiring against its business after recently entering a multiyear deal with Twitter.

-“It will kill Parler’s business—at the very time it is set to skyrocket,” Parler’s suit reads.
+“It will kill Parler’s business — at the very time it is set to skyrocket,” Parler’s suit reads.

 Amazon did not comment.
 Parler didn’t immediately respond to a request for comment.
 Twitter declined to comment.